timoniko/PR-Text-To-Audio-Retrieval/README.md

 - **T**: number of tokens
 - **D**: feature dimension

-For similarity calculation, tokens are aggregated to get the shape '[B, 1, D]'.
+For similarity calculation, tokens are aggregated to get the shape `[B, 1, D]`.
 In baseline this is done by mean pooling.

 It is proposed in [[2]](#2) to allow model to attend to the most relevant frames to a provided text by conditioning text-aware attention module on a text.